adityatripathiiit/RISCV_Three_Stage/README.md

 ## Known issues

-* An ideal memory has been assumed for this project, i.e. the instruction and data memory are always read ready.
+* An ideal memory has been assumed for this project, i.e. the instruction and data memory are always read/write valid.
 * Branch instructions have two stalls which can be reduced to one, to optimise the functioning.
 * No overflow handling in ALU operations

-# License

-MIT license